JaydeepAgravat1711/CyberSecurity-Internship/Task-1/Readme.md

 ---

 ## ✅ Conclusion:
-The task successfully demonstrated the ability to identify and analyze a phishing email.
-By examining sender details, suspicious links, and content inconsistencies, the phishing attempt was confirmed.
-This exercise improved skills in detecting fraudulent emails, reinforcing the importance of vigilance in email security.
+The task successfully demonstrated the ability to identify and analyze a phishing email.By examining sender details, suspicious links, and content inconsistencies, the phishing attempt was confirmed.This exercise improved skills in detecting fraudulent emails, reinforcing the importance of vigilance in email security.